CHC leadership staff

 Nancy Nadler, MED, MA; Deputy Executive Director

 Nancy Nadler is the Deputy Executive Director at the Center for Hearing and Communication.
 She has worked at CHC since 1985.
 Prior to being named Development Director in 2004, Nancy Nadler established CHC’s Noise Center in 1992.
-As Director of the Noise Center she developed, coordinated and implemented International Noise Awareness Day, a worldwide campaign designed to educate students and the general public about the impact of noise on hearing, health and quality of life.
+As Director of the Noise Center, she developed, coordinated and implemented International Noise Awareness Day, a worldwide campaign designed to educate students and the general public about the impact of noise on hearing, health and quality of life.

-Ms. Nadler has served as an advisor to the Mayor, helping to revise New York City’s Noise Code.
+Ms. Nadler has served in an advisory capacity to the Mayor, helping to revise New York City’s Noise Code.
 Prior to becoming the Director of the Noise Center, Ms. Nadler was the Director of the Career Development Department at CHC from 1985-1992.
 Ms. Nadler was an adjunct professor in the Masters Program in Deafness Rehabilitation at New York University as well as a teacher at Clarke School for the Deaf.
 Ms. Nadler received her Masters Degree in Education of the Deaf from Smith College in 1982 and a Masters Degree in Developmental Psychology from Teachers College/Columbia University in 1985.
 As a guest expert on The Today Show, CNN, NBC Nightly News, 20/20, as well as NPR, BBC and The New York Times, Nancy Nadler is sought out extensively to discuss issues related to noise and hearing health.